EricGebhart/prod-inv-ui/README.md

 interesting to ensure the behaviors of the interface stay consistent as things change, as if they would for this silly thing.

+I would like to have an example of using dispatch-sync in a test.

 # these are the goals.
 On verra.